whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - Note: You do not need a suction cup to remove the display.
 Just a guitar pick would do.

 ### Thunderbolt 3
-There is an immense amount of rich information if you search for native Thunderbolt experiences and solutions on macOS.
+There is an immense amount of ~~rich but no uniform~~ information if you search for native Thunderbolt experiences and solutions on macOS.
 It is known that correct ACPI and Thunderbolt firmware are needed for fully working Thunderbolt in macOS, both the functionality and power management.

 Incorrect Thunderbolt setup may leave the system in an unstable state, resulting in sleep failures.

-Currently in progress.
+Currently in progress: EdwardGeo is looking for a way to apply force power (on/off) controller which is blocked by Thunderbolt security.

 ## Troubleshooting
 Read this README _again_, OpenCore's official [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) and Dortania's [General Troubleshooting](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html).